Skip to main content

 Discovery Phase vs Execution Phase

-2. Parsing: It require()s every test file. describe() blocks execute IMMEDIATELY at this stage.
+2. Parsing: It require()s every test file. describe() blocks execute IMMEDIATELY at this stage — they are just function calls that register suites and tests.

 Common Mistake: